eonk/dar_book/docs/01-intro.md

 ## Getting organised: R Projects

 Whenever you do analysis you will be working with a variety of files.
-You may have an Excel dataset (or some other type of dataset file, like csv for example), a Microsoft Word file where you are writing down the essay with your results, but also a script with all the progamming code you have been using.
+You may have an Excel data set (or some other type of data set file, like csv for example), a Microsoft Word file where you are writing down the essay with your results, but also a script with all the programming code you have been using.
 R needs to know where all these files sit in your computer.
 Often you will get error messages because you are expecting R to find one of these files in the wrong location. **It is absolutely critical thus that you understand how your computer organises and store files.** Please watch the video below to understand the basics of file management and file paths:

 [Windows users](https://www.top-windows-tutorials.com/file-paths/)
 [MAC users](https://www.switchingtomac.com/tutorials/osx/5-ways-to-reveal-the-path-of-a-file-on-macos/)